-The vehicle involved was a 2001 Hyundai Accent.
-Vehicle identification number (VIN): KMHCG45C51_.
 Front control arm corroded and broke apart.
 Unable to steer.
 Towed to and confirmed by mechanic.
-It was August 14, 2013 when this steering issue happened.

 See all problems of the 2001 Hyundai Accent.

-The car involved was a 2011 Hyundai Accent.
-The car had a crash.
 I merged on to the freeway on ramp increasing my speed as normal.
 Witness states I was driving in the center of the street.
 All of a sudden my vehicle lost traction and starting swirving right and left as if a tire had blown out.
 I try to get control of the vehicle by letting off of the gas and steering straight when my steering wheel locked up and I was unable to move the steering wheel.
 I tried to hold the steering wheel straight as my car vered off the side of the freeway and rolled over once.
 I had three small children in the back seat buckled and secured and my car landed on its tires.
 No airbags deployed during the rollover accident and I was unable to get control of the vehicle due to the steering wheel being locked and the sudden loss of control.
 Once I had pulled my children out of the vehicle I noticed non of the tires had blown but my entire front end of my vehicle was destroyed.
 Prior to the accident there had been no noticable problems with the car and the accident was due to a mechanical issue or faulty assembly of the vehicle.
-This steering issue occurred Wednesday, Jul.
-17, 2013.

 See all problems of the 2011 Hyundai Accent.

-The vehicle having this issue was a 2004 Hyundai Accent.
-The vehicle identification number (VIN) is KMHCF35C74_.
 At 2,466 miles, car pulls to right, and is difficult to hold steady when turning at high speeds.
 Taken to burlingame Hyundai dealer for repair.
 Tires were rotated.
 Problem not resolved.
 At 4,782 miles car was brought in again for steering difficulty, feels like there is a tire going flat.
 Found that left front wheel was bent.
 Tires rotated again, bent wheel on left rear, replacement part ordered. (under warranty) at 5,393 miles, car shakes at any speed.
 Bent wheel will not balance.
 Replacement part supposedly put on car.
 Problem not resolved.
 At 25,616 miles car taken to san francisco Hyundai for multi-point inspection.
 Dealer recommended 2 new tires and alignment.
 At 25,797 miles, car taken to another service center for alignment and new tires.
 Customer was told that all 4 tires were rotted and alignment was performed.
 Customer was told for the first time that there is no way to align the camber or caster on this make/model car.
 Left front camber was out of specified range. (-0.
 9`) right rear camber was also out of specified range (-1.
 5`).
 At 28,060 miles customer returned to other service center for 2 additional tires and installation of 4 camber kits.
 At this time it was discovered that one of the tires wouldn't balance due to wheel being bent.
 So the bent wheel was never replaced by the dealer!.
-It was Monday, Dec.
-13, 2004 when this steering issue happened.

 See all problems of the 2004 Hyundai Accent.

-The vehicle is a 2002 Hyundai Accent.
-The vehicle had a crash.
 Going down a hill, my niece suddenly could not steer her vehicle, resulting in 3 teenage deaths, and 3 serious injuries.
 Upon inspection of the vehicle, the front axle had a clean break in it.
 The driver's side tire was also mangled.
 The vehicle was totalled.
-This problem occurred on March 1, 2004.

 See all problems of the 2002 Hyundai Accent.

-The vehicle identification number (VIN) is KMHCG35C82_.
-The owner has a 2002 Hyundai Accent.
+The contact owns a 2002 Hyundai Accent.
 The contact stated that the alignment was off on the vehicle and she had to purchase new tires.
 She also smelled burning wires.
 The current mileage was 53,999 and failure mileage was 40,000.
-This issue happened on Fri., Sep.
-26, 2003.

-The vehicle was a 1998 Hyundai Accent.
-Crash was involved with this problem.
 Was driving vehicle & lost control.
 Hit a ditch head-n.
 Upon impact, air bags failed to deploy.
 Vehicle rolled over several times before stopping.
 Vehicle was declared totaled.
-It was Wednesday, May 3, 2000 when this steering issue occurred.

 See all problems of the 1998 Hyundai Accent.

-The vehicle is a 1996 Hyundai Accent.
 While driving the vehicle, the vehicle lost control, pulling to the right side of the road & while stepping on the brake.
 The vehicle had been fixed by dealer, but comsumer said the problem still the same.
-This steering issue occurred Wed., Jul.
-9, 1997.

 |Problem Category||Number of Problems|